ethic-seido/iode_documentation/docs/scischolarcraft.md

     1. The **Research project selection** menu will appear, then click on the button ![selection button](assets/selection-button.png) on the line of the project you want to delete.
     2. The Action menu will appear, then click on the button ![delete button](assets/delete-button.png).

+A notification will confirm if the project has been deleted.

 ## **Open your project**

 !!! warning "login required"